CivicActions/guidebook/practice-areas/help-desk/project-support-checklist.md

+---
-# CivicActions Project Support Checklist
+title: CivicActions Project Support Checklist
+---

 ## 1/ Start by defining "support" for your project team